kaihuchen/articles/Deployment/index.md

 ## Implementing a Flexible Transition to GenAI

-Gradually moving from traditional enterprise software to GenAI solutions helps avoid the drawbacks of an abrupt, all-at-once transition.
+Gradually moving from traditional enterprise software to GenAI solutions helps to avoid the drawbacks of an abrupt, all-at-once transition.

 ### Key Design Strategies